AdobeDocs/experience-manager-65.en/help/assets/video.md

     * Publish Failure
     * Publish Completion - includes information on channels and URLs

-   Clearing a check box means that you will not receive the specified email notification from the YouTube Publish workflow.
+   Clearing a check box means that you do not receive the specified email notification from the YouTube Publish workflow.

    >[!NOTE]
    >
    >These emails are specific to YouTube and are in addition to the generic workflow email notifications.
-As a result, you may receive two sets of email notification - the generic notification available in the **[!UICONTROL Day CQ Workflow Email Notification Service]** and one specific to YouTube depending on your configuration settings.
+As a result, you can receive two sets of email notification - the generic notification available in the **[!UICONTROL Day CQ Workflow Email Notification Service]** and one specific to YouTube depending on your configuration settings.

 1. When you are finished, near the upper-right corner of the dialog box, tap the **[!UICONTROL Done]** icon (check mark).
 1. On the Publish to YouTube workflow page, near the upper-right corner, tap **[!UICONTROL Sync]**.